dimsemenov/Magnific-Popup/website/documentation.md

 ## Gallery

-Basically all galery module does is allows you to switch content of popup and adds navigation arrows.
+The gallery module allows you to switch the content of the popup and adds navigation arrows.
 It can switch and mix any types of content, not just images.
 Gallery options:

 {% highlight javascript %}
 gallery: {